dgroomes/swift-playground/README.md

   unsuspend on a different/available core (I'm 80% sure).
 * [x] DONE (Yeah straight Tasks with a wrapper Task is great) I'm still confused about the purpose of tasks groups.
 Can you get the same effect as a task group by just using an outer Task?
+* [ ] Defect.
+When the lightning strikes, runners don't stop.
+This is a regression and after a `git bisect` I found that it happened in https://github.com/dgroomes/swift-playground/commit/3c6dc889c12b16249e9903ef46aa5aa8552bac02.
+   It looks like I wrote off task groups when I shouldn't have.
+Nice.

 ## Reference